 32. These Conditions and any act or contract to which they apply shall be governed by Pakistani Law.
 Time Limit.

-35. Any provision of this Agreement which is determined to be invalid / unenforceable will be ineffective to the extent of such determination without invalidating the remaining provisions of this Agreement/affecting the validity/enforce ability of such remaining provisions.
-In the event of a conflict between any provision of this Agreement and any law regulation or decree affecting this Agreement, the provision of this Agreement so affected shall be regarded as null and void or shall, where practicable, be limited to the extent necessary to bring it within the requirements of such law regulation or decree but otherwise it shall not effect or render null and void other provisions of this Agreement.
+35. Any provision of this Agreement which is determined to be invalid/unenforceable will be ineffective to the extent of such determination without invalidating the remaining provisions of this Agreement/affecting the validity/enforceability of such remaining provisions.
+In the event of a conflict between any provision of this Agreement and any law regulation or decree affecting this Agreement, the provision of this Agreement so affected shall be regarded as null and void or shall, where practicable, be limited to the extent necessary to bring it within the requirements of such law regulation or decree but otherwise it shall not affect or render null and void other provisions of this Agreement.

 (Standard Trading Conditions for Freight Forwarders)